-3) Classes in Sanskrit, Mantra and Yoga texts for Yoga Teacher training programs.
+1) Classes in Sanskrit, Mantra, and Yoga texts for Yoga Teacher training programs.

 This is an immersive experience in the sound and script of one of the world's oldest mystic languages.
 In this 2 hour workshop you will learn to chant the Sanskrit alphabet and become familiar with each letter in the Devanagari script.
 You will also learn to chant simple, yet beautiful Sanskrit verses and learn the philosophy and meaning behind them.
 You will also learn how the language and mantras affect your chakras and energy system in a very healing and rejuvenating way.

-Workshop includes instructional handouts and a CD of the chants taught.
-I recommend this class for yoga students, yoga teachers and trainees, ayurveda students and practitioners, meditation practitioners, lovers of kirtan, healers....and most importantly anyone who is drawn to it.
+Workshop includes instructional handouts and a an opportunity to record the chanting on your device for practice.
+I recommend this class for yoga students, yoga teachers and trainees, Ayurveda students and practitioners, meditation practitioners, lovers of kirtan, healers....and most importantly anyone who is drawn to it.